 Cafe Gijon on Paseo de Recoletos established in 1888 has a lunchtime menu for € 12.50 (Mon-Fri) and is a popular haunt for Spanish poets and writers to meet up.

 Madrid has dry climate and experiences extremes of weather conditions.
-Summers in Madrid are hot and sunny and winters are much colder than on the Spanish coast.
-The best months to visit are April to June, and September to October or early November when temperatures are generally warm and the sun is usually shining.
+Summers in Madrid are hot and sunny with virtually no rain with afternoon temperatures often reaching 35 degrees.
+Winters are much colder in Madrid than on the Spanish coast, with plenty of sunny days but cold nights.
+Spring and Autumn are the best times to vist Madrid for site-seeing from March to June, and September to October or early November when temperatures are generally warm and the sun is usually shining.

 Madrid airport is connected to most European cities and most airlines fly here.
 The airport has four terminals, one is especially designated for low-cost airlines.
 The airport has won awards for its architectural design.